tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 #define INFLUXDB_BUCKET "bucket"
 ```

 You need to pass an additional parameter to the client constructor, which is a certificate of the server to trust.
-Constant `InfluxDbCloud2CACert` contains the InfluxDB Cloud 2 CA certificate, which is predefined in this library:
+The constant `InfluxDbCloud2CACert` contains the InfluxDB Cloud 2 CA certificate, which is predefined in this library:
 ```cpp
 // Single InfluxDB instance
 InfluxDBClient client(INFLUXDB_URL, INFLUXDB_ORG, INFLUXDB_BUCKET, INFLUXDB_TOKEN, InfluxDbCloud2CACert);